trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/_index.md

 These APIs are a direct replacement for Resrobot 2.1 timetables and stop lookup.
 Compared to Resrobot, they contain more detailed data, such as platforms and realtime data.
 They offer significantly better performance as well, which translates into higher quota for end users while reducing the costs for Trafiklab.

+**Note that these APIs are licensed as CC-BY**, allowing you to do whatever you want as long as you include a little "data from Trafiklab.se" attribution on screens and website widgets.
+Read more about this in the license text on the bottom of this page.
 {{% /note %}}

 ## Usage